Nblh (NBLH) Tops 24-Hour Trading Volume of $13,873.64

-Nblh (NBLH) traded flat against the dollar during the 24 hour period ending at 19:00 PM ET on October 10th.
-Over the last seven days, Nblh has traded flat against the dollar.
-Nblh has a total market capitalization of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.
-One Nblh token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+Nblh (NBLH) traded flat against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on October 11th.
+One Nblh token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Nblh has traded flat against the U.S. dollar.
+Nblh has a market capitalization of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.